Aerated Bread Company: "A Cooking Egg" (T. S. Eliot)

-Droop in a hundred A.B.C.'s.Eliot’s own note regarding this line of the poem reads as follows: "I.e. an endemic teashop, found in all parts of London.
+Droop in a hundred A.B.C.'s.Eliot's Own note. regarding this line of the poem reads as follows: "I.e. an endemic teashop, found in all parts of London.
 The initials signify: Aerated Bread Company, Limited".
 See the note to line 33 of the poem.
-(Retrieved 2009-07-06).
+Retrieved 2009-07-06.

 The End of the Affair (Graham Greene)

-The story is set in post-World War II London in the 1940s.
+Graham Greene's The End of the Affair is set in post-World War II London in the 1940s.
 Twice the narrator, Maurice Bendrix, visits an A.B.C.
 The first time he confers with a detective, Mr. Parkis, "who had met me by appointment in an A.B.C—it was his own suggestion as he had the boy with him and couldn't take him into a bar" (Book Two, Chapter 6).
 The second time occurs as Bendrix searches for his former lover, Sarah Miles: "There was an A.B.C in the High Street and I tried that.
 She wasn’t there" (Book Four, Chapter 1).
 Greene's The Human Factor (1978), Part One Chapter 1, refers to the A.B.C. in the Strand as having Maltesers available.

+The Devil's Manuscript (Sidney Kilner Levett-Yeats)

+In this short story, first published in the author's second collection The Heart of Denise (1899), the corrupt, bankrupt publisher John Brown is visited by a figure calling himself 'M. De Bac', who offers Brown a manuscript that will make his fortune and funds to publish it, because Brown's past crimes "have done him yeoman's service" and he is "too useful to let drift".
+After the visitor vanishes without re-passing Brown's assistant Simmonds, the latter, "sallies forth to an äerated-bread shop for his cheap and wholesome lunch".

+The Spy Who Came in from the Cold (John le Carré)

+In Chapter 5 ('Credit') of John le Carré's The Spy Who Came in from the Cold, set in early 1960s, Cold War era London, Liz arrives early at the library and anxiously awaits Leamas who did not show up the day before.
+Her hopes fade as the morning passes..."She had forgotten to make sandwiches for herself that day so she decided to take a bus to the Bayswater Road and go to the ABC.
+She felt sick and empty, but not hungry.
+Should she go and find him?"